What is customer churn risk?

 Talk to your customer success team

-If there’s any department in your company that can correctly predict churn and suggest ways to prevent it, it’s your customer success team.
+If there’s any department in your company that can correctly predict customer churn and suggest ways to prevent it, it’s your customer success team.
 Not because they’re magicians but because they regularly interact with customers.
 They understand customer pain points and can see whether or not users are getting value from your product.

 Identify decreasing product usage data